planet-os/docs/source/includes/_rest-api.md

 ## Rate Limits
 The REST API is rate limited to **500 calls per day**.

-If you'd like to request a rate limit increase, please contact <a href="mailto:help@planetos.com" title="Contact Planet OS support staff to request a rate limit increase.">help@planetos.com</a> with more information on your needs.
+If you'd like to request a rate limit increase, please contact [help@planetos.com](mailto:help@planetos.com "Contact Planet OS support staff to request a rate limit increase.") with more information on your needs.

 ## Policies
-By using the Planet OS REST API, you agree to our <a href="http://data.planetos.com/terms" title="Planet OS Terms of Service">terms of service</a>.
+By using the Planet OS REST API, you agree to our [terms of service](http://data.planetos.com/terms "Planet OS Terms of Service").
 Please take a moment to review the terms.

 Datasets delivered via Planet OS data access interfaces may be subject to third party licenses that govern acceptable end-uses of the data.
 If you are unsure of a dataset's license or restrictions, we encourage you to contact the data publisher directly for clarification.